QubitExplorer/Life-Science-Applications/README.md

 6. Few Classifications/Applications
 7. Also, we will train a machine-learning model to predict the activities of new molecules using Auto Variational Encoder and Generative AI applications.

-Sequence Alignment Techniques:
+Basic Sequence Alignment Techniques:

 ![image](https://github.com/user-attachments/assets/57550082-afea-47b0-a1c4-9763de72208d)

-Model 1:
+AI Generative Model 1:
-Sample Output from Generative AI models (Evaluation with AUC curve):
+Sample Output from Gen AI models, smiley generation (Evaluation with AUC curve):
 ![image](https://github.com/user-attachments/assets/e5e638ca-30db-415e-9dbb-41a155ed70bb)

 Below are few project ideas which could be a good start: